mamtf/mamtf-website/index.md

 # Next event: October 11th 2017

-The first Montréal Anti-Malware Task Force meeting will be at Google on Thursday October 11th.
+The first Montréal Anti-Malware Task Force meeting will be at Google on Wednesday October 11th.
 Montréal-based ESET researchers will present the results of their research on Stantinko, a 500 000 machine botnet used to distribute adware (and more as you will see).